VictorNine/bitwarden-go/README.md

 A server compatible with the Bitwarden apps and plugins.
 The server has a small footprint and could be run locally on your computer, a Raspberry Pi or a small VPS.
 The data is stored in a local SQLite database.

 For more information on the protocol you can read the documentation provided by jcs https://github.com/jcs/bitwarden-ruby/blob/master/API.md

+### Usage
+Run ./bitwarden-go -init to initialize the database.
+This only needs to be done once.
+The server should now be running on port 8000.